WebExp0528/bedrock/wiki/introduction.md

   <img src="https://raw.githubusercontent.com/schettino/react-request-hook/master/other/type-hint.png" width="599">
 </p>

+## Development culture

+### Linters

+We are using bunch of linters to remain the code clean and unified.
+That's a reason why Visual Studio Code is recommended - they will work out of the box for you.
+You can see all the errors while developing with no setup.
+For other IDEs you should make sure they are working, by yourself.
+If you won't setup - it will be inconvenient for you to develop, but the dirty code will not get to the repository anyway - because of the checks on github.

+### Project TODOs

+There a lot of places in the code under the question.
+Leave TODOs and make sure you've read the [Project TODOs](/wiki/todos.md) doc.

 ## Getting started

 Once you've read the [README.md](/README.md) and this introduction, and your electron app is booted up, use these testing credentials on login page: